For Cloud Native, Architecture Matters

 These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

 So what does it mean for storage to be cloud native?
 In a nutshell, it has to behave in the same dynamic, API-driven way as everything else in the cloud native ecosystem.
-There are two storage-specific tests that determine a storage system's Cloud Native credibility.
+The two storage-specific questions that determine a storage system's Cloud Native credibility.
 They are:

 Let’s take a look at these criteria in more detail.